Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

 Person stands in a glowing chalk circle and calmly raises a hand to a blurred crowd, setting boundaries

-Exercise 9 — Rewrite a rule in 30 minutes (timer plan)
+Exercise 9 — Rewrite a Limiting Belief in 30 Minutes

 Set a timer.
 One rule only.
 No multitasking.
 No “I’ll do the rest later.”
 This is the rest.